ezraroi/Human-AI-Collab/output/concepts.md

 Boundary with Tetrad:
 FT is the interaction-level legitimacy layer.
 The Tetrad provides the diachronic architecture (transformation across time); FT provides the synchronic validity condition (dialogical legitimacy within the live exchange).
-Without FT, the interaction is typically productive rather than dialogically-transformative; transformation may still occur via offline metabolization, but the exchange itself is not operating as developmental dialogue.
+Without FT, the interaction is typically productive rather than **dialogically-developmental**; transformation may still occur via offline metabolization, but the exchange itself is not operating as developmental dialogue.
 FT is what makes the AI component function as dialogical catalyst rather than sophisticated calculator.
 ### Gating Condition
 DTO Stance — FT can only operate when AI is held as Dynamic Transitional Object.
 Without DTO stance, the three constituents cannot function as intended: